withastro/roadmap/proposals/0033-data-collections.md

 This also means content-specific fields like `slug`, `body`, and `render()` properties are **not** included.
 This is due to the following:

-- `render()`: this function is used by content collections to parse the post body into a usable Content component.
+- `render()`: This function is used by content collections to parse the post body into a usable Content component.
 Data collections do not have HTML to render, so the function is removed.
 - `slug`: This is provided by content collections as a URL-friendly version of the file `id` for use as pages.
 Since data collections are not meant to be used as pages, this is omitted.
 - `body`: Unlike content collections, which feature a post body separate from frontmatter, data collections are just... data.
 This field could be returned as the raw JSON body, though this would give `body` a double meaning depending on the context: non-data information for content collections, and the "raw" data itself for data collections.
 We avoid returning the body to avoid this confusion.